LATEST INFORMATION ON COVID-19:

 The Town Hall is closed to the public until further notice.
 Have an important question during this time that needs to be answered?
 Please call the Town Hall at 860-742-7305 and leave a voicemail with the appropriate department with your name and phone number.
 Our staff is working hard to answer the phone and check voicemails, and get back to everyone as soon as they can.
 Thank you!

-Pay your taxes online: Our bank will waive fees for ACH, Debit Cards and Credit Cards until 4/1.
+Pay your taxes online: Our bank will waive fees for ACH/Debit Cards until June 16th, 2020.
+All credit card fees will still be charged.
 If you have any questions regarding your taxes, please call the Tax Collector at 860-742-4035 extension 212 or email firstname.lastname@example.org.
 If you pay your taxes by check, please mail your payment to: Town of Andover Tax Collector, 17 School Road, Andover, CT 06232.

-If you need assistance, please call the Municipal Agent Roberta Dougherty at 860-742-7305 ext 5
+If you are a senior and need assistance, please call the Municipal Agent Roberta Dougherty at 860-742-7305 ext 5

 Small Business Information: